jianmin-chen/officehours/README.md

 ## Accomplishments that I'm proud of/what I learned

 Overall, I'm proud of what I was able to create during my first hackathon.
 I learned a lot about time management.
 As a perfectionist, I had to learn to accept the messiness of my project if I actually wanted to finish it.
 I've never really used Devpost or Discord before, so those were new to me as well.
-As for my project, I learned about socket programming in Python with Flask and how to use it in order to update messages simultaneously.
+As for my project, I learned about socket programming in Python with Flask and how to use it in order to update messages simultaneously, as well as how to schedule events.
 Basically, this was a great learning opportunity and I can't wait to join my next hackathon, even though I feel dead-tired right now. :)

 ## What's next for OfficeHours

 At this point, OfficeHours is simply an MVP.
-There are so many more features that could be added to it in order to make it more usable.
+There are so many more features (and bugs to fix) that could be added to it in order to make it more usable.
 By features, I don't mean making it more complicated.
 That only causes problems.
 Rather, here are some of the features I would consider adding:

 * Public announcements to everyone in a group
 * A better designed sign up/log in page and dashboard page